wolfSSL/wolfssl-examples/cra-kit/wolfssl-inc-auditor-packet/support-period-policy.md

 ## References

 - CRA Art.
-13(2): support period default 5 years (or product expected lifetime if longer)
+13(2): support period at least 5 years, unless the product is expected to be in use for a shorter period (and longer where the expected lifetime is longer)
 - CRA Art.
 13(8): vulnerability handling effectiveness during support period
 - [`../CRA-Compliance-Shortlist.md`](../CRA-Compliance-Shortlist.md) — pillar 4 + "Beyond this kit"